fayssal-el-elmofatiche/flask-stock-screener/readme.md

 A simple stock screener built with Flask.
 It's a work in progress.
 This is based on the Mega Flask tutorial from [Flask Mega Tutorial](https://github.com/miguelgrinberg/mega-flask-tutorial).

+## Differences from the tutorial

+- The stock screener adapts the tutorial from microblogging to stock screening.
+- Instead of pip, we use poetry to manage dependencies.

 ## Installation

 ```